Skip to main content

 • Shame and fear surrounding mental health issues.
 Too many men resist therapy and other forms of treatment.
 They’re worried or overly concerned about what their loved ones and co-workers might think of them.
 This embarrassment contributes to self-medicating and further suppression of symptoms.

 • Dangerous stereotypes and societal pressures.
 Men suffer in a society where they’re expected to sort through their troubles alone.
 When that happens, men often feel isolated.
-This doesn’t help treat depression or its symptoms
+This doesn’t help treat depression or its symptoms.

-Symptoms of depression in men
+Symptoms and signs of depression in men

-1. Behavior Changes
+1. Behavior changes

 • Increased drinking or drug use